Top

 1. Taxation For Investments Made (BEFORE) April 2023

-1. It will be treated under long-term capital gains (LTCG) if held for longer than 24 months in the case of unlisted schemes and 12 months for listed schemes. (being sold after 23rd July 2024)
+1. It will be treated under long-term capital gains (LTCG) if held for longer than 24 months in the case of unlisted schemes and 12 months for listed schemes. (being sold on or after 23rd July 2024)

-3. If the debt mutual fund returns are redeemed before 24 months, it will be taxed as short-term capital gains, based on individual tax slab.
+3. If the debt mutual fund returns are redeemed before 24 months, it will be taxed as short-term capital gains, based on the individual tax slab.

 2. Taxation For Investments Made (AFTER) April 2023